yznd42/yznd42.github.io/index.md

     <li><autocolor>Ensuring the trustworthiness and universality of Generative AI/LLM models across diverse applications</autocolor></li>
 </ul>

-You can learn more about my lab and research at the [Human-Centered Generative AI Lab](https://yznd42.github.io/research/).
+You can learn more about our lab and research at the [Human-Centered Generative AI Lab](https://yznd42.github.io/research/).

 ## Awards and Honors